What is High Stress Training?

-Topping gone badly, but with an unexpectedly pleasant effect, is what we call the ‘Fuck I Missed’ method.
+Topping gone wrong, but with an unexpectedly positive effect, is what we call the ‘Fuck I Missed’ method.
 By fimming, the leaves are shaved above their primary stem rather than the whole upper shoot of new growth (including the stem).

 Pros and Cons of Fimming

 FIMing recovery is substantially quicker than topping since we aren’t severing a major artery from the body.